Reviews You Can Rely On

 Support

 The biggest reason to wear a hiking boot rather than a trail runner or a hiking shoe is for increased stability.
 The higher the ankle is cut, the more resistance the boot will provide to rolling ankles.
 These boots also have thicker and more supportive soles, giving added protection against sharp rocks, a notable weakness in lighter shoes.
-Looking at support, our review team considers torsional stability in the sole, height, and security of the ankle cuff, as well as the width of the sole and stiffness below the footbed, to determine the rating for this metric.
+Looking at support, our review team considers torsional stability in the sole, height, and security of the ankle cuff, plus the width of the sole and stiffness below the footbed to determine the rating for this metric.
 This review covers boots that barely rise above the ankle to much taller ones that provide unparalleled ankle support.
 Your needs may not require the full-on stability of a high-top model, and a mid-cut boot may give a better blend of flexibility, mobility, and support.

-Also, consider that for many of the lighter-weight models, such as the Altra Lone Peak, the boot's stability relies upon the compression gained from a sound lacing system.
+Also, consider that for many lighter-weight models, such as the Altra Lone Peak, the boot's stability relies upon the compression gained from a sound lacing system.
 Soft and supple materials that do not have much structural integrity on their own become more rigid and supportive when wrapped tight around the ankle.
 Other boots, like the Lowa Renegade GTX Mid and Timberland Mt.
 Maddsen Mid Waterproof, have thick leather that offers much more structural support.
 For those who are experiencing the aches and pains of life on the trail, such as those hiking in retirement, stability will be an essential asset.

 hiking boots men - hiking through the bog was a great way to test for support and...